MaastrichtU-IDS/translator-openpredict/README.md

     return predictions
 ```

-You can use [our cookiecutter template](https://github.com/MaastrichtU-IDS/cookiecutter-openpredict-api/) to quickly bootstrap a repository with everything ready to start developing your prediction models, to then easily publish, and integrate them in the Translator ecosystem
+> 🍪 You can use [**our cookiecutter template**](https://github.com/MaastrichtU-IDS/cookiecutter-openpredict-api/) to quickly bootstrap a repository with everything ready to start developing your prediction models, to then easily publish, and integrate them in the Translator ecosystem

 ## 🌐 The OpenPredict Translator API